| Site Map | Search Warsailors.com | |

 M/T Nyholm To Nyholm on the "Ships starting with N" page.

-Manager: Christian Haaland, Haugesund Delivered in Nov.-1927 from Odense Staalskibsværft, Odense as Nyholm to D/S A/S Idaho, Haugesund.
-(Chr.
+Manager: Christian Haaland, Haugesund Delivered in Nov.-1927 from Odense Staalskibsværft, Odense as Nyholm to D/S A/S Idaho, Haugesund (Chr.
 Haaland).
-A few of the crew members: Mechanic Martin Tollaksen
+Some crew members: Motorman Martin Tollaksen Her voyages are listed on these original images from the Norwegian National Archives: Please compare the above voyages with Arnold Hague's Voyage Record below.

-Important: From Jan.-1952 until Apr.-1953 a British able seaman by the name Thomas Patrick Shaw sailed with this ship - see my text for Hallfried for a picture and more details on him, including some of his WW II and other post war ships.
+From Jan.-1952 until Apr.-1953 a British able seaman by the name Thomas Patrick Shaw sailed with this ship - see my page about Hallfried for a picture and more info on him, including some of his WW II and other post war ships.
 If anyone remembers this man, please contact me via the address provided at the end of this page.
 Nyholm was sold in 1956 (57?) to Meropsar Shipping Co., Monrovia, Liberia and renamed Evangelistria.
-Laid up in the River Blackwater, England, from May 1958.
-Sold to Eisen & Metall KG Lehr & Co and arrived at Hamburg Oct.
+Laid up in the River Blackwater, England, from May-1958.
+Sold to Eisen & Metall KG Lehr & Co. and arrived Hamburg Oct.
 2-1959 to be broken up.
-Related external link: To Nyholm on the "Ships starting with N" page.
+Related external link: Back to Nyholm on the "Ships starting with N" page.
 The company had another Nyholm built 1966, 41 328 gt.
 Sold to France in 1969 and renamed Bourgogne, then Vignemale from 1975, Hamoude of Panama 1980.
 Sold for breaking up in Taiwan in 1983.
-The text on this page was compiled with the help of: "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, and "Sjøfolk i krig" by Leif M. Bjørkelund - Ref.
+The text on this page was compiled with the help of: "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, "Sjøfolk i krig" by Leif M. Bjørkelund and misc. - Ref.
 Sources/Books.

 |